David DeCastro*, G, Stanford

 Ryan Miller, G, Colorado

-Height: 6-8.
-Weight: 310.
-Projected 40 Time: 5.25.
-Projected Round (2012): 2-3.
-12/13/11: Miller had a strong senior season with some impressive games.
-He's shown the ability to be a forceful run blocker.
+Miller had a strong senior season with some impressive games.
+He showed the ability to be a forceful run blocker.
 Miller is a very good athlete and has excellent quickness to fire out of his stance to get to the second level.
 He anchors well in the pass rush and has the mobility to slide with defenders.
-Miller has the skill set to get some consideration at right tackle.
+Some teams are interested in developing Miller at right tackle.
 He had an impressive game against Washington.

 8/20/11: Ryan Miller enters the season with a lot of preseason hype from the national media.
 He was an All-Big XII honorable mention in 2010 and a 12-game starter at right guard.
 In 2009, Miller started seven games at right guard and five games at right tackle due to injuries along the line.
 He is a powerful blocker who moves well for his size.

 Rishaw Johnson, G, California of Pennsylvania

 Height: 6-3.
 Weight: 313.
 40 Time: 5.24.
 10-Yd Split: 1.77.
 Bench: 22.
 Arm: 35 1/4.
 Hand: 11.
 Projected Round (2012): 5-6.
 4/24/12: Johnson had a good week of practice at the East-West Shrine.
 He was gritty blocker who showed a combination of power and quickness.
 Johnson received a late invitation to the Senior Bowl, where he had some struggles with the increased competition.
 Johnson took some snaps at center but did not perform well at all snapping the ball, so he should be viewed as a guard only.